Learning and teaching

-This program combines in-class teaching with problem-based learning, assignments, analysis of case-studies and role-playing activities.
+This certificate combines intensive in-class time with problem-based learning, assignments, analysis of case-studies and role-playing activities.

 The in-class component is delivered in intensive mode.
 It is taught at the Melbourne City campus, with occasional lab activities on the Bundoora campus.
-The classroom recordings will be available online, however attendance is highly recommended to enhance your learning by being able to ask questions and seek feedback, as well as participating in class activities and contributing to discussion with your peers.
-In-class learning techniques include lectures, guest lectures by practitioners, practical activities, class presentations, group discussion and student-led discussion.
+Learning activities are designed to enhance your learning through the practical application of skills and the opportunity to undertake active discussion with your peers.
+In-class learning includes lectures, guest lectures by practitioners, practical activities, class presentations, group discussion and student-led discussion.

 You will be able to solve real-life problems by examining case studies that simulate the experiences in the working field.

 Completing assignments and projects will provide you with experience in undertaking research, implementing industry practices, writing effectively, and presenting ideas to a range of audiences orally and/or written.
 Assessment is ongoing throughout the teaching period and may include class tests, essays, reports, oral presentations, group projects, research projects, practical assignments or final exams.